the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 If you have a look at the `filterParents()` function, it does not solve any parents/persons/hasKids specific task anymore.
 It merely filters a list based on a condition which we provide with a callback function.
-So we can **refactor** (read: modify code without changing implementation details, e.g. just changing variables names) the specific `filterParents()` function to an abstract `filter()` function:
+So we can **refactor** (read: modify code without changing implementation details, e.g. just changing a variable's name) the specific `filterParents()` function to an abstract `filter()` function:

 {title="index.js",lang="javascript"}
 ~~~~~~~